Reloaded-Project/Reloaded-III/docs/Server/Packaging/About.md

 - `Text` (`.txt`)

 The entry point for the documentation is specified in the [DocsFile][docs-file] field in the `package.toml`.

+!!! tip "We recommand using `MkDocs Material` in CI for the documentation."

 ### Images